LuisPavelA/file-duplicator/How To Use.md

 ## 4. There is a 3rd slot below the text, "Copies".
-### Enter in the slot below the number of files you want to copy (For example: "10" will make 10 copies of "example.txt" and "50" will make 50 copies of "example.txt").
+### In the slot below insert the number of files you want to copy (For example: "10" will make 10 copies of "example.txt" and "50" will make 50 copies of "example.txt").

 ## 5. Then you will see a button at the bottom that says, "Duplicate".